 I met Dela a few years ago as we sat together in a store in an aisle as she demonstrated some skills for me.

-In 2015, we introduced Dela to the Crochet Cruises as as a lead teacher teaching Tunisian.
-I asked her the year before whether she would be interested and you can tell their was a flicker of light in her mind.
+In 2015, we introduced Dela to the Crochet Cruises as a lead teacher teaching Tunisian.
+I asked her the year before whether she would be interested and you can tell there was a flicker of light in her mind.
 Imagine, having the opportunity to add teaching on a cruise ship.

 Dela is exceptionally patient.
 For anyone to be accompanying me in my classes has to have the right balance of enthusiasm and patience.
-Anyone can learn under Dela’s leadership as you can ask, what you may think, may be the most mundane question and Dela will answer you with enthusiasm to watch you capture the “aha” moment.
+Anyone can learn under Dela’s leadership as you can ask, what you may think, maybe the most mundane question and Dela will answer you with enthusiasm to watch you capture the “aha” moment.

 Later on in 2015.
 Dela will be accompanying Daniel and I with 4 workshops at Creativ Festival in October.
 Her line of up classes will be shown in the brochure.
 She has a limit of 10 students per class to ensure quality education and lots of hands on help.
 Stay tuned in late July for those details to participate in one of her classes.